raisakarasik/lanl-auth-cybersecurity/README.md

 Here I only worked with the file auth.txt.gz that represents authentication logs captured for the dataset.
 This file contains 8 columns of data and my goal was to use first seven columns to predict the values in the last column.

-To accomplish this task, I used 64-bit linux computer with 8GB of RAM.
+To accomplish this task, I used 64-bit Linux computer with 8GB of RAM.

 Below I describe the steps I took for this analysis.